openwdl/wdl/SPEC.md

 Reads a tab-separated value (TSV) file representing a set of pairs.
 Each row must have exactly two columns, e.g., `col1\tcol2`.
 Trailing end-of-line characters (`\r` and `\n`) are removed from each line.

 Each pair is added to a `Map[String, String]` in order.
 The values in the first column must be unique; if there are any duplicate keys, an error is raised.

+If the file is empty, an empty map is returned.

 **Parameters**